bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  Closure is used on line 52.
+It's a function inside a function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  Name will always be the same and a new roll will be calculated every time.

 c.
 What is the lexical scope of `newRoll`?

+  its avaiable only in the unnamed function.

 ### Task 2c - Exit Ticket